 Anyone who’s gauge says ½ full and the car runs out. fill 10 litres from empty and the gauge says your 3/4 full., and 20 litres from empty and the gauge shows full, has a problem but as can be seen it can be corrected if Mercedes Use their diagnostics tools to re calibrate the readings shown in the fuel gauge which forms part of the instrument cluster.

 James that's great news very pleased indeed to hear you have at last got a result.
 Good luck with the car.
 Best wishes 'lofty

-So if you have instrument cluster problems followed by a fuel gauge not reading correctly get mercedes to re-calibrate the instrument cluster, this can onnly be done by mercedes Bens or mercedes-Benz independent garages with 'STAR' Diagnostics equipment. do not be put off you like James do not need the complete system serviced or even checked, so do not get stung by MB service departments trying to charge more than is necessary.
+So if you have instrument cluster problems followed by a fuel gauge not reading correctly get Mercedes to re-calibrate the instrument cluster, this can only be done by Mercedes Bens or Mercedes-Benz independent garages with 'STAR' Diagnostics equipment. do not be put off like James do not need the complete system serviced or even checked, so do not get stung by MB service departments trying to charge more than is necessary.

 EGR Change Over Valve MB part number :-002-540-14-97.

 Stuart contacted me as to the location of the EGR valve on his W169 'A' Class as Mercedes had discovered and indicated that his was defective and needed replacing.

 I soon spotted this on my own car and sent him the information.